pierrepicaud/einstein/test.md

 ---------

 ~~A platform for exchanging ideas.~~
-Minimalistic Twitter
+Minimalistic Twitter (Tw)

 Link to [apk](./build/app/outputs/flutter-apk/app-release.apk)

-## Team

-- Danil Shalagin
-- Du Tham Lieu (Thomas)
-- Valentin Chernyshov
+- [ ] Add link to ios

 ## About einstein

-It's a minimalist Twitter where you can process each tweet like on Tinder  - Thomas
+It's a minimalist Twitter where you can process each tweet like how you interact with profiles on Tinder  - Thomas

 ## Features